encode/django-rest-framework/docs/api-guide/fields.md

 When using HTML encoded form input be aware that omitting a value will always be treated as setting a field to `False`, even if it has a `default=True` option specified.
 This is because HTML checkbox inputs represent the unchecked state by omitting the value, so REST framework treats omission as if it is an empty checkbox input.

 Note that default `BooleanField` instances will be generated with a `required=False` option (since Django `models.BooleanField` is always `blank=True`).
-For JSON-only APIs you may wish explicitly declare BooleanFields in order to control this.
+For JSON-only APIs you may wish explicitly declare BooleanFields in order to control this. ([An example configuring serialiser generation to use a `BooleanField` subclass with `required=True` may be found here][required-by-default-boolean-field].)

 Corresponds to `django.db.models.fields.BooleanField`.